helm/charts/stable/aerospike/README.md

 ```

 ### Conf files for Aerospike
 There is one conf file added to each Aerospike release.
 This conf file can be replaced with a custom file and updating the `confFile` value.

 If you modify the `aerospike.conf` (and you use more than 1 replica), you want to add the `#REPLACE_THIS_LINE_WITH_MESH_CONFIG` comment to the config file (see the default conf file).
 This will update your mesh to connect each replica.

-## Known Limitations

-* Persistent volume claims tested only on GCP
-* Aerospike cluster is not accessible via an external endpoint